 - Cheapest BOP insurance: Simply Business at $30 per month

-Workers' compensation insurance (if you have employees) and commercial auto insurance (if you own business vehicles) are legally required for spa/wellness businesses, with requirements varying by state.
+Workers' compensation insurance (if you have employees) and commercial auto insurance (if you own business vehicles) are legally required for spa businesses, with requirements varying by state.
 While not legally mandated, general liability insurance and surety bonds are effectively required by most commercial clients and property leases.

-How much does spa/wellness business insurance cost?
+How much does spa business insurance cost?

 Business insurance costs for spa and wellness companies vary widely depending on your services, team size, and risk exposure.
 Based on quotes for businesses with two employees, here are the average monthly costs: